-Jonathan Pershing was the Program Director of Environment at the William and Flora Hewlett Foundation.
-He led a team of grantmakers focused on climate change in the United States, China, India, Europe and Latin America, and conserving the North American West.
+Jonathan Pershing is the Program Director of Environment at the William and Flora Hewlett Foundation.
+He leads a team of grantmakers focused on climate change in the United States, China, India, Europe, and Latin America, and conserving the North American West.
 Jonathan served as Hewlett’s Environment Program director from 2017 to 2021 and returned to lead the program in 2022.

 Prior to that, Jonathan served as the Senior Climate Advisor to the U.S. Secretary of Energy and the Principal Deputy Director of the Office of Energy Policy and Systems Analysis at the Department of Energy.
 He was a key architect of the “Mission Innovation” commitment to double climate and clean energy research and development budgets around the world, and a major contributor to the first ever “Quadrennial Energy Review,” a deep assessment of U.S. energy policy.

 Jonathan spent six years as the director of the Climate, Energy and Pollution Program at the World Resources Institute; five years as the Head of the Environment Division at the International Energy Agency in Paris; and for nearly a decade in the 1990s, he served the Science Advisor and Deputy Director of the Office of Global Change in the U.S. Department of State.

 He holds a Ph.D. in geology and geophysics from the University of Minnesota.
 A scientist by training, he served as a lead author, review editor and contributor for reports of the Nobel-prize winning Intergovernmental Panel on Climate Change.
 He has taught at the University of Minnesota and at American University, and he has published and lectured widely on climate and energy issues.
 In addition, he lived and worked for several years in Alaska in the energy and mining industry.